 Looking for something sweet to pair with your lamb chop or vegan burger?
 Look no further!
 This perfectly sweet coleslaw is made with a combination of mayo and Greek yogurt to cut back on the fat and then a touch of honey to give it that added sweetness.

 Nutrition: 174 calories, 1.1 g fat (.5 g saturated), 91 mg sodium, 38 g carbs, 6.9 g fiber, 13.4 g sugar, 4.8 g protein (calculated using unsweetened vanilla almond milk)

 There’s no denying a side of mashed potatoes—especially when it’s a healthy version of it!
 Instead of using white potatoes, this recipe calls for sweet potato and cauliflower.
 You’ll get that same great texture you’re looking for but cut back on the calories and still leave you just as satiated.
 For more ways to get the all mighty cauliflower into your day, check out our genius ideas for cooking with cauliflower!

 Nutrition: 154 calories, 6.3 g fat (.9 g saturated), 373 mg sodium, 21.2 g carbs, 4.7 g fiber, 1.8 g sugar, 4.5 g protein

 This healthy salsa is loaded with vibrant colors and perfectly-balanced flavors.
-This dish is refreshing and easy to make as the ideal pairing to your meal because the combo of chickpeas and Mediterranean vegetables are a mouthwatering mix.
-If you love chickpeas, don't miss these 20 Amazing, Surprising Ways to Eat Chickpeas!
+This dish is refreshing and easy to make as the ideal pairing for your meal because the combo of chickpeas and Mediterranean vegetables are a mouthwatering mix.
+If you love chickpeas, don’t miss these surprising ways to eat chickpeas!